 Record/Information: Every means of communication or representation related to a grant or sponsored program to include physical and electronic documents or other means to engage in business, regardless of media.

-Retention Period: The period of time that a record is kept.
-This may be divided into active retention period (post award) and inactive retention period (following PI submission of final financial report).
+Retention Period: The period of time that a record/information shall/should be kept.
+This period may be divided into:

+Active Retention Period – This is the length of time the records or information are to remain available for immediate retrieval to meet operational needs.

+Inactive Retention Period – This is the length of time the records or information are to be retained to meet the long-term needs of the campus/CSU.

 Record Value: The worth, merit, or importance of a record or information pertaining to one or more of the following areas (based on the CSU Records Retention Policy):